VakeWorks/SovScaDesDisMaLOps/dev/README.md

 The following are quick notes for development.
 They can be ignored as they will be absorbed in the docs/ folder's .md files in time.

+copy build-docker.sh to ray/ and build docker for the right arch.

 **Core commands needed to develop in this repository:**

 1. set up ssh for your github account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/